ccxtechnologies/GNAT-FSF-builds/README.md

 # GNAT-FSF-builds
 Builds of the GNAT Ada compiler from FSF GCC releases

+## Notes on this Fork
+This fork includes updates to build cross-compiling toolchains for aarch64 targets that aren't included in the upstream package.

+Like in the upstream package, binaries of these toolchains are avaliable here as github releases.
+An Alire index that includes these toolchains can be found at [ccxtechnologies/alire-index-public](https://github.com/ccxtechnologies/alire-index-public).

 # How to build

 To start the builds you will need `python3` (up to version 3.12) and the `e3-core` package.